-“MCTs” are medium-chain triglycerides, a form of saturated fatty acid that has numerous health benefits, ranging from improved cognitive function to better weight management.
-Coconut oil is one great source of MCTs — roughly 62 percent to 65 percent of the fatty acids in coconut oil are MCTs — but recently more concentrated “MCT oil” has also been growing in popularity.
+“MCTs”, a healthy type of saturated fatty acid, has been linked to several important health benefits — including improved cognitive function and support with weight management.
+Coconut oil is one great source of MCTs — roughly 62 percent to 65 percent of the fatty acids in coconut oil are MCTs.
+But recently more concentrated “MCT oil” has also been growing in popularity.

 What Is MCT Oil?